basuabhirup/secret-app/README.md

 ```
 <br />

-9. Experimented and went through 6 different levels of security:
+### 2. Experimented with 6 different levels of security:

-### Level 1 Security: Login with registered Username and Password
+#### Level 1 Security: Login with registered Username and Password
-* Handled the HTTP 'POST' requests made on the `/register` route, so that it creates a new user document in the database to store their emails and passwords:
+* Handled the HTTP `POST` requests made on the `/register` route, so that it creates a new user document in the database to store their emails and passwords:
 ```javascript
 app.post('/register', (req, res) => {
   const user = new User({